rmatusza/dumbcatan-v2-demo/README.md

 ## 🚀 Quick Start

-This is the Docker based demo for [Dumb Catan Version 2 (github repo)](https://github.com/rmatusza/dumbcatan-v2-public)
+This is the Docker based demo for [Dumb Catan Version 2](https://github.com/rmatusza/dumbcatan-v2-public)

 ### 📦 Step 1: Download and Unzip